osuTitanic/titanic/README.md

 # Contributing

-If you want to clean up the mess that I made, then feel free to fork and make a pull request.
+You are welcome to make any kinds of suggestions or contributions to this project.

-Contact me on the discord server, if you have any questions.
+Feel free to contact me if you have any questions.

 # Screenshots